AARP Hearing Center

 Expanded homeownership opportunities

-Policymakers at all levels of government should expand access to homeownership opportunities to help families build wealth and lock in affordable housing payments over the long term.
-These programs should target families with low and moderate incomes, in particular families with low incomes from communities of color.
+Policymakers should expand access to homeownership opportunities to help families build wealth and lock in more affordable housing payments over the long term.
+These programs should target families with low and moderate incomes, particularly those from communities of color.
 This includes down payment assistance programs that target first-time, first-generation homeowners with low and moderate incomes.
 Downpayment assistance should be available at closing.
 It could include grants, low- or no-interest loans, or a combination of these.

 Policymakers should consider creating loan programs for families with low and moderate incomes to encourage homeownership and wealth-building.
-These could potentially include forgiving some mortgage debt at the end of the repayment period (see also Chapter 3: Forgiven consumer loans policy).
+These could include forgiving some mortgage debt at the end of the repayment period (see also Forgiven consumer debt).

 Consumer protections in mortgage lending